 Squirrels can chew ventilation caps or a septic pipe plastic covering on your roof.
 Worst case scenarios are locations where rain and snow will follow in after a squirrel, such as a roof-line gap which when chewed will probably be letting in rain and snow.

 A squirrel will be active through-out the day, as it enters and leaves it’s den (your attic).
 These noises are heard just a bit before Dawn and after Sun-set.

 Mice or rats.
 Mice and rats can sound similar when scratching the ceiling from the attic.
 The differentiating point is the scattering noise that squirrels make.
 Also mice and rats tend to scratch the same area of the ceiling or walls.

-Raccoons are noisy and will wake you up at night on their way out to scavenge for food.
-And then again in the morning on their way back to sleep.
+Raccoons are noisy and will wake you up at night on their way out to scavenge for food and then again in the morning on their way back to sleep.
 These sounds will usually be heard between the hours of 7pm-6am depending on the season.
 Although it may vary due to weather temperatures and/or sickness.

 How did they get in?
-They can pop the lid off your ventilation covers.
-Sometimes they dig into your (weak plywood due to age and water) roof.
-A few other probable areas are soffits.
-These are weak and flimsy.
+They can pop the lid off your ventilation caps.
+Sometimes they dig into your roof or roof-line(gaps, weak plywood due to age and water).
+A few other probable areas are soffits (junctions mainly), these areas are weak and flimsy.
 Raccoons will push these soffits in and enter your attic.
 Soffits are weak especially in the junctions of the roof where raccoons can sit and be situated to exert maximum force.
-Alternative entry routes include squirrel entry points which the raccoon will enlarge over time to enter.
-And finally chimneys.
+For a full list of areas where raccoons and squirrels get in visit our your own raccoon inspection post.

 Opossums can sound similar to raccoons, these cases are more rare.
 In the past we have found opossums within the attic which were initially suspected to be raccoons.